 The Company has deployed controls including defined code of conduct whistle blowerpolicy management review and MIS mechanisms internal audit mechanism.
-The process levelcontrols have been instituted through Company policies and procedures and continuousmonitoring of efficiency in operations.
+The process levelcontrols have been instituted through Company policies and procedures and continuousmonitoring of operations.

 There is regular management oversight of the internal controls environment at Company.The Audit Committee along with Management oversees results of the internal audit andreviews implementation on a periodic basis.

 22. INFORMATION FORMING PART OF THE DIRECTORS' REPORT PURSUANT TO